davidhertz7/VoltMart_Exploratory_Analysis/README.md

 ### Overview of Findings

+During the years 2019 to 2022 the company reached $28M in sales totaling 108K orders and $260 in AOV.
+2020 marked the best year across all KPIs

 Explain the overarching findings, trends, and themes in 2-3 sentences here.
 This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
 You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.